 The Australian Institute of Health and Welfare measures and publishes statistics about the health and use of health care services in your community.

 As well as information about vaccination rates, you can also find out how your community is doing with regard a whole load of other measures of health, such as preventable deaths, overall life expectancy, and infant mortality.
 There is also data on smoking, obesity and use of health care services.

 This data is freely available, and you can not only look up your area, but you can compare this to other regions.

-And for a more detailed analysis of the national data on immunisation rates, and the burden of vaccine preventable diseases, there are published reports available here.
+And for more detailed analyses on the national data on immunisation rates, and the burden of vaccine preventable diseases, there are published reports available here.

-As an example, from this data we can see that the vaccination rates in the North Coast of NSW are far lower than the national average (we form a geographical cluster of unimmunised and therefore susceptible people), and in some specific parts of the region, rates are even less.
-One confronting fact from this data is that the vaccination rate in Mullumbimby is actually lower than in South Sudan.
+As an example, from data from 2011-2013 we can see that the vaccination rates in the North Coast of NSW were far lower than the national average (we form a geographical cluster of unimmunised and therefore susceptible people), and in some specific parts of the region, rates are even less.
+One confronting fact from this data is that in 2013 the vaccination rate in Mullumbimby was lower than it was in South Sudan!